 - Fatigued or tense at work?
 Take a 5-minute break for a quick body scan.

-- Cranky on your commute home?
-Practice acceptance and compassion with a loving kindness meditation.
+- Cranky in the morning or at the end of the day?
+Practice acceptance and compassion with a loving-kindness meditation.

 If you find it hard to get comfortable in a traditional meditative pose, such as seated with legs crossed, try lying down, standing up, or even meditating outdoors.